madetech/handbook/company/first_day.md

 # First Day

 So it's your first day at Made Tech.
 Welcome to the team!
 Here are a few things that we'll need to get you on-boarded:

 * [ ] Signed Contract
 * [ ] Office Keys
-* [ ] Company Pension
 * [ ] Website Photo, Blurb & Twitter Account
 * [ ] Introduction to Continuous Feedback
 * [ ] Tour of the Building